AdityaB2007/AdityaB2007/README.md

 # Hi, I'm Aditya 👋

-I'm a first-year undergraduate student at Louisiana State University pursuing a double major in Mathematics and Computer Science.
+I'm a second-year undergraduate student at Louisiana State University pursuing a double major in Mathematics and Computer Science and a minor in Physics!

 I'm interested in algorithms, systems, and building a strong foundation in computer science.
 I'm especially drawn to machine learning because it connects the mathematical concepts I enjoy with practical applications that can model patterns and make meaningful predictions.